 Yet the National Transportation Safety Board determined that all missing person airplane occupants, including Arthur Herbert, had "died immediately" upon impact.
 How could have Arthur Herbert walked for help if he was dead?
 And had Jessica Herbert helped to Noreen Renier create a fantasy before a jury to win the case against her critic while setting up her dead brother as a hero?

-[In a further deception, seven years after Merrell received the letter from Nancy Uzdavinis it was discovered that the letter and a second one written to another writer, were both shown in a federal court to have actually been written by Noreen Renier herself using an alias!
-Charges of entrapment by Renier then began from Merrell's attorney --- and later five different United States federal courts all ruled against Noreen Renier and in favor of Merrell.]
+[In an amazing finding seven years after Merrell received the letter from Nancy Uzdavinis it was discovered that the letter and a second one written to another writer, were both shown in a federal court to have actually been written by Noreen Renier herself using an alias!
+Charges of entrapment by Noreen Renier then began from Merrell's attorney --- and later five different United States federal courts all ruled against Noreen Renier and in favor of Merrell.]

 But in 1985 Renier's Oregon attorney, Lee Werdell, of Medford, in the Medford Mail Tribune (November 5, 1985 issue), stated, "I intend to prove she is real and what they say is a pack of lies, done out of personal pique by a man [Merrell] who has made no competent investigation of my client's history or background."
 The county courtroom case went to trial in 1986.